medplum/medplum/packages/docs/docs/tutorials/bots/file-uploads.md

 # Uploading Files

-In digital health, a common pattern is to upload PDFs or other files from one system to another.
+In digital health, a common requirement is to upload PDFs or other files from one system to another.
 Examples include:

 - Uploading pathology reports into a legacy EHR
 - Uploading service requisitions into an SFTP server